-However if your Beneficiary will not be collecting an EAP in a given year, there are options available to him or her.
+However, if your Beneficiary will not be collecting an EAP in a given year, there are options available to him or her.
 If your Beneficiary has not collected any EAPs, we will notify the Beneficiary about their EAP options each year until December 31 in the year the Beneficiary turns 20.
 Your Beneficiary will not lose his or her EAP entitlement until the plan expires, as long as he or she applies for EAPs while enrolled in Eligible Studies.

 As the EAPs are paid out in four installments, your Beneficiary will need to qualify for the installments over a four year period by enrolling in Eligible Studies.
 This does not necessarily mean a four year program, but could include any combination of programs or years that total four years.
 For example, your student could pursue four one-year programs or two two-year programs and collect the maximum number of EAPs.
 Beneficiaries who enroll in Eligible Studies of less than four years, or who do not pursue four years of Eligible Studies, will not qualify for the maximum number of EAPs and will receive a lower total amount of EAPs over the duration of their Eligible Studies than Beneficiaries who complete four years of study.
+Similarly, Beneficiaries who enrol in part-time studies may receive a lower total amount of EAPs if they do not complete the equivalent of four years of full-time studies.
 For this reason, we encourage you to carefully consider your options prior to December 31st in the year your Beneficiary turns 20 to determine if you wish to remain in the CST Advantage Plan, or transfer to an Individual or Family Savings Plan.